Rutgers logo

 University Academic Affairs

-Faculty Hiring Manual 2023–24
+Faculty Hiring Manual

-Section 5: Offer, Pre-Employment Screenings, and Onboarding
+Section 5: Offers and Appointments

 5.1 Making the Offer

-Each newly-appointed faculty member should receive a formal letter of appointment from the appropriate administrative officer documenting the terms of appointment.
+Each newly appointed faculty member should receive a formal letter of appointment from the appropriate administrative officer documenting the terms of appointment.
 The appointment letter must contain at a minimum:

 • Salary and salary period;